lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 It just so happens the Microsoft documentation has a great example that combines both of these elements to build a [Queue Service](https://learn.microsoft.com/en-us/dotnet/core/extensions/queue-service#create-queuing-services).

-The problem with this example is that it lacked some real-world problems.
-Since the task queue was only storing a list of `Func` it seemed you could only perform trivial tasks.
-It did not account for resolving other dependencies or performing _real_ tasks.
+The problem with this example is that it lacks some real-world problems.
+Since the task queue is only storing a list of `Func` it seems you could only perform trivial tasks.
+It does not account for resolving other dependencies or performing _real_ tasks.

 When trying to solve this problem for myself, I poked at it for a while, until I realized what I really needed was a way to _dispatch_ these tasks.

 ### Enter MediatR
 If you're unfamiliar with the [MediatR](https://github.com/jbogard/MediatR) library, here's a good [usage example](https://ardalis.com/using-mediatr-in-aspnet-core-apps/).
 I won't be able to do it justice in this post.

-I often use this library as a way to dispatch Domain Events in a lot of my projects.
+I often use this library as a way to dispatch [Domain Events](https://www.martinfowler.com/eaaDev/DomainEvent.html) in a lot of my projects.
 So I leveraged them for this problem.
 Here's what the modified implementation looks like:

 First, we have a `BackgroundTaskQueue`:
 ```csharp